Please use the menu below to navigate the article sections:

 SAM Policy Templates are a list of templates to apply permissions to your Lambda functions.

-Integration with AWS Identity and Access Management (IAM) provides resource-level control of each application, enabling you to publicly share applications with everyone or privately share them with specific AWS accounts.
+Further enhancing the Repository’s usability and security, integration with AWS Identity and Access Management (IAM) offers granular resource-level control over each application.
+This feature facilitates flexible sharing options, allowing users to publicly share applications with the broader community or privately share them with specific AWS accounts.